Praneet460/First-Machine-Learning-Program/README.md

-# First-Machine-Learning-Program
+# First-Machine-Learning-Programs
-A sample Machine Learning Program to test whether a given fruit is apple or orange.
+ ## 1. A sample Machine Learning Program to test whether a given fruit is apple or orange.

-## How We Are Doing it?
+## How Are We Doing it?
 ## Using Supervised Machine Learning we are predicting whether the given fruit is Apple or Orange
 ## We use below mentioned training set
 ![img_20170930_015836](https://user-images.githubusercontent.com/23660137/31035225-d726d30c-a584-11e7-9122-baae7e07efe3.jpg)